mosheepdev/Standalone/Documentation/Addon/Addon_Info/README.md

 - `Yes` or `True` = Can be played in Debug Mode
 - `No` or `False` = **Cannot** be played in Debug Mode
 - `Only` = Can **only** be played in Debug Mode

+### Twitch Chat
+Allows integration with Twitch.

+Requires host of the lobby to have Twitch Account linked with the game one.

+Values can be (not case sensitive):
+- `Yes` or `True` = Allows Twitch API to load for the mode (if available)
+- `No` or `False` = Do not allow Twitch API

+### Dedicated Servers
+Determine where to host the lobby.

+Values can be (not case sensitive):
+- `Require` or `Dedicated` = Can only be run on Dedicated Server
+- `Yes` or `True` or `Both` = Can be run on both Local and Dedicated Server
+- `No` or `False` or `Local` = Can only be run on Local Server

+Note: When the Game Mode is set to Dedicated-only and does not have any Dedicated server available, the Game Mode cannot be hosted.